What to Do in Your 20s: Navigating the Most Exciting Decade of Your Life

 Ah, friendships—those complex nets of support and laughter.
 Maintaining high school friendships while forging new ones requires some multitasking.
 Make those deeper, closer friendships, too, the ones that stay regardless of time and distance.

 Try meeting people with varied backgrounds.
 Work friends, book club buddies, or that person you chat with at the local coffee shop.
 Don’t worry if some connections fade over time; it’s natural.
 The hope is for you to learn something from each one.
+And as you meet new people, remember that shared experiences like travel or even conversations about what is considered mature skin can deepen these bonds.

 Focus on Financial Health